-“Pav Bhaji” a delectable, spicy and irrestatable street food from Bombay/Mumbai, India!
+“Pav Bhaji” delectable, spicy and irresistible street food from Bombay/Mumbai, India!

-Pav Bhaji originated in mid 1800’s, originally to feed the workers in mills in Bombay.
-The bhaji was a mash of vegetables available in the kitchen but mostly potatoes and they used to serve Pav ( a soft bread like a dinner roll) because it was easy to serve that than making rotis for large number of people.
-Because of its delicious taste it became a famous street food or a midnight snack in mid 1900’s.
+Pav Bhaji originated in the mid-1800s, originally to feed the workers in mills in Bombay.
+The bhaji was a mash of vegetables available in the kitchen but mostly potatoes and they used to serve Pav ( a soft bread like a dinner roll) because it was easy to serve that than making rotis for a large number of people.
+Because of its delicious taste, it became a famous street food or a midnight snack in mid-1900s.

-Since we have covered the story and the origin of this wonderful dish, let me share my thoughts about it too!
+Since we have covered the story and the origin of this wonderful dish, Pav Bhaji let me share my thoughts about it too!

 I grew up loving this dish!
 I remember going to a restaurant (which wasn’t that often) and asking my mum if I could order it.
 My favourite was always the “Amul Butter Pav Bhaji” which came in a 3 compartments steel dish with a big knob of butter!
 I still remember the happiness associated with this humble dish.

-My version of Pav Bhaji is based on what I remember from that recipe!
+My version of Pav Bhaji is a homage to all those incredible places in Bombay who running the family food restaurants!
 My family, friends and my students they all love this recipe and I am sure you will love it too!

 If you like Vegetable mash recipes then do check out this Vegetarian Keema.

 - 3 medium sizes potatoes,